Help me buy music for my extremely eclectic dad! [more inside]

 I'm trying to please a group of friends who have different musical tastes and coming up empty.
 I'm looking for mixes or DJ sets that blend rock and techno. [more inside]

 What are some albums that feature fast and virtuosic acoustic guitar playing/shredding?
 For example, I really like a lot of the Candyrat guitarists (Ewan Dobson, Gareth Pearson), and most recently I really enjoyed Paul Gilbert's Acoustic Samurai album.
 I also know that Van Halen and Yngwie Malmsteen have done some acoustic shredding.
 Any really good ones you could recommend?

 Mrs. Jeffamaphone and I have a long road trip coming up.
 We've been watching Copper and she really likes the opening music and has asked if we can listen to "music like that" on our road trip.
 So please recommend some? [more inside]

 We've gone to Burning Man for a few years.
 This year a friend is joining us who is a burgin.
 We know there are things that have become automatic to us that we won't remember to pass on - and probably things we've never figured out that are great ides.
 What's your best tip, or tips, for Burning Man?

+Who was the cool, female-fronted, lounge-act cowpunk band covering "Workin' For the Weekend" in the Holiday Inn at the beginning of Loverboy's "Lovin' Every Minute Of It" video from 1985?
+Were they a real band, or just ringers hired for the part?
 I get the feeling they're meant to be mocked, being kind of low-key and feminine and camp compared to the ALPHA DOG CHEST HAIR ARRRR of Mike Reno and his Canadian AOR powerhouse, who will show us the light and the way and the beer, hoser.
 1985, so much to answer for.

 I recently have become very fond of some vocal track only versions of pop and rock songs that someone had reversed engineered from DVDs and posted online, and I would like to find more music like this. [more inside]

 I found this rock by some train tracks today.
 The rock could be from anywhere since the rock beds for the tracks are often laid with rocks shipped in from everywhere.
 A Google search hasn't been much help yet.
 Anyone?

 What is this music?
 It was a piece by a woman composer; I think she had won some sort of important contemporary classical music award or was otherwise highly acclaimed, but the piece had a very postmodern/rockish sensibility.
 The beginning is a repetitive, kind of Olympo-fascist horn line and I think it resolves into something messier partway through the song.
 It's very catchy despite being kind of cacophonous.
 There was a music video for it that somehow involved, I think, horses or pegasi, an MS Paint aesthetic, and things with bright red eyes. [more inside]

 I'm looking for rock concept albums from the 70s and beyond that veer towards the mystical, magic(k)al, and otherwise weird.
 Specimens so far include Poe's (no, not her) Up Through the Spiral, Black Widow's Sacrifice, and a whole lot of Hawkwind.
 I get the sense there was a lot more of this in the 70s, but who knows. [more inside]

 Hello.
 I am trying to locate a few recordings by obscure indie new wave bands that got stuck in my head in the 80's that I've been trying and failing to locate ever since.
 I have no idea the names of the bands or artists that recorded the songs, but hopefully I can provide enough information that someone who is familiar with them can identify them.
 The songs are "Genghis Khan," "Watch out Franco," and "Heart of a Boxer." [more inside]